Tax returns — the grown-up matter we’ve all been somewhat ignoring is finally upon us: it’s time to file your taxes!

 - You’ll need to fill out a separate request within 36 months after the date of the Final Tax Assessments.

-- You cannot include a year which you have already filed an averaging request for.
+- You cannot include a year for which you have already filed an averaging request.

 Have an advisor help you

-Filing a tax return as an expat in the Netherlands
+Filing a tax return as an international in the Netherlands

 The 30% ruling — for incoming employees

 Have you been hired to come and work in the Netherlands?
 Or have you been transferred to the Netherlands as part of your work?

 Under the 30% ruling, eligible incoming employees are granted a 30% fiscal break in order to cover their costs of moving to the Netherlands.

 What does this entail?
 You may be entitled to keeping 30% of your wage, including reimbursement for moving costs — tax-free!